SCAS's finances are looked after day to day by the Treasurer, who is one of the members of Council elected at the AGM.

 Among other things, SCAS asks that individuals seek other sources of support before approaching SCAS; funds for grants are limited and grants will not normally cover the full cost of international representation.

 To apply for a grant, individuals should complete a form below and send it to email@example.com.

 Grants or Loans to clubs or counties

 SCAS can give interest free loans to member clubs or counties for special purposes, for example to assist with modest developments in facilities or for equipment.
 To approve a loan SCAS needs a good reason for the grant or loan, needs to be satisfied that other sources of grants and/or loans have been duly explored and that the club has, or will have, sufficient income to repay the loan within a reasonable period.

-Applicants should complete the proforma below for Grants or Loans to Clubs and send it to the Treasurer.
-Depending on the amount requested, the Treasurer may require Council review.
+Applicants should complete a form below for Grants or Loans to Clubs and send it to firstname.lastname@example.org.
+Depending on the amount requested, the request may require Council review.